Korsholm22/Group_assignment_DeepLearning/README.md

 ## Group Assingment 2
-This folder contains a CNN image classificaiton model and LSTM temperature prediction model created with pytorch.
+This folder contains a CNN image classification model and a LSTM temperature prediction model created with pytorch.

 The notebooks go through the following process:
 1. Data preprocessing